DylanScottCarroll/lodge_spec/01 Basics/Constructors.typ

 === Generics
-Struct declarations can also take additional type parameters before the argument list inside angle brackets.
+Like functions, struct declarations can also take additional type parameters before the argument list inside angle brackets.
 In the body of the struct, these parameters can be used as normal types.

 ```Lodge
 struct A<T>(){